griwes/reaveros/README.md

 here; you can run `make help` to see them all.
 They should be self explanatory, but to name a few as an example:

 * `all-loaders-uefi` - will build UEFI bootloaders for all enabled architectures;
-* `all-amd64-user-libraries` - will build all usermode libraries for amd64.
+* `all-amd64-hosted-libraries` - will build all usermode libraries for amd64.

 Some of the aggregate targets are not useful and are only generated to allow for code simplicity in the functions creating them;
-for instance, `all-user-loaders` is not a reasonable target to run, because bootloaders fall neither into the userspace nor into kernel space (though they do use kernel-mode built libraries in their own builds).
+for instance, `all-hosted-loaders` is not a reasonable target to run, because bootloaders only use freestanding environments.

 There are also targets for the specific components of the build, for instance:

 * `toolchain`;
-* `library-libfreestanding-kernel-amd64`;
+* `library-rosestd-freestanding-amd64`;
 * `image-uefi-efipart-amd64`.

 There's one more group of targets that are of note - the prune targets.
 All toolchain targets have an associated prune target,